Multiclass Classification, Information, Divergence, and Surrogate Risk: Proof of the Theorems and

-We turn to the ``only if'' part of the proofs of Theorems~\ref{theorem:loss-equivalent-U} and~\ref{theorem:loss-equivalent}.
-A roadmap of the proof is as follows: we first provide a definition of what we call \emph{order equivalence} of convex functions, which is related to the equivalence of $f$-divergences and uncertainy functions (Def.~\ref{def:order-equivalent}).
-Then, for any two loss functions $\loss^{(1)}$ and $\loss^{(2)}$ that are universally equivalent, we show that the associated uncertainty functions $U_{\loss^{(1)}}$ and $U_{\loss^{(2)}}$, as constructed in the infimal representation~\eqref{eqn:inf-representation-full}, and the functions $f^{(1)}$ and $f^{(2)}$ generating the $f$-divergences via expression~\eqref{eqn:f-from-loss}, are order equivalent (Lemmas~\ref{lemma:order-univ-U} and~\ref{lemma:order-univ}).
-After this, we provide a characterization of order equivalent closed convex functions (Lemma~\ref{lemma:equivalence-subset}), which is the lynchpin of our analysis.
-The lemma shows that for any two order equivalent closed convex functions $f_1$ and $f_2$ with $\dom f_1 = \dom f_2 \subset \R^k_+$, there are parameters $a > 0, b \in \R^{k-1}$, and $c \in \R$ such that $f^{(1)}(t) = a f^{(2)}(t) + b^Tt + c$ for all $t \in \dom f_1 = \dom f_2$.
-This proves the ``only if'' part of the Theorems~\ref{theorem:loss-equivalent-U} and~\ref{theorem:loss-equivalent}, yielding the desired result.
-We present the main parts of the proof in the body of the paper, deferring a number of technical nuances to appendices.
+We turn to the ``only if'' part of the proofs of Theorems~\ref{theorem:loss-equivalent-entropy} and~\ref{theorem:loss-equivalent}.
+A roadmap is as follows: we first define what we call \emph{order equivalence} of convex functions, which is related to the equivalence of $f$-divergences and generalized entropies (Def.~\ref{def:order-equivalent}).
+Then, for any two loss functions $\loss^{(1)}$ and $\loss^{(2)}$ that are universally equivalent, we show that the associated entropies $\entropy_{\loss^{(1)}}$ and $\entropy_{\loss^{(2)}}$, as constructed in the infimal representation~\eqref{eqn:inf-representation-full}, and the functions $f^{(1)}$ and $f^{(2)}$ generating the $f$-divergences via expression~\eqref{eqn:f-from-loss}, are order equivalent (Lemmas~\ref{lemma:order-univ-entropy} and~\ref{lemma:order-univ}).
+After this, we provide a characterization of order equivalent closed convex functions (Lemma~\ref{lemma:equivalence-subset}), which is the linchpin of our analysis.
+The lemma shows that for any two order equivalent closed convex functions $f_1$ and $f_2$ with $\dom f_1 = \dom f_2$, there are parameters $a > 0, b \in \R^k$, and $c \in \R$ such that $f^{(1)}(t) = a f^{(2)}(t) + b^Tt + c$ for all $t \in \dom f_1 = \dom f_2$.
+This proves the ``only if'' part of the Theorems~\ref{theorem:loss-equivalent-entropy} and~\ref{theorem:loss-equivalent}, yielding the desired result.
+We present the main parts of the proof in the body of the paper, deferring technical nuances to the supplement.